 Names of the most famous people buried at Pere Lachaise Cemetery

-If you don't have a chance to print a copy of the grave location map before your visit, you can usually buy a similar map for 5-15 euros at many of the small florist shops on the streets surrounding the cemetery.
-The news kiosk next to the Pere Lachaise metro station often has them as well.
+If you don't have a chance to print a copy of the grave location map before your visit, you can usually buy a similar map for 10-20 euros at many of the small florist shops along the streets surrounding the cemetery.

 Once you have a map in hand, all you need to do is identify the divisions where the tombs and memorials you want to visit are located, and then plot your walking route.

-But here's the catch: using the map to find specific divisions is easy - but with 70,000 burial plots crowded into Pere Lachaise's 97 divisions, that means that each division holds on average over 700 gravestones, tombs, family sepulchers, and memorials.
 See all the paths marked on the map?
 Stretched out end to end, they would cover about 10 miles.
 Be prepared that in many cases, finding a particular burial site can take longer - sometimes much, much longer - and require more walking and retracing your steps than you might possibly expect.

 That's why starting with a guided tour is almost always a good idea, especially if you want to see multiple graves and have a limited amount of time.